-Application for a licence for an approved kennel establishment
+Application for a necitor for all approved refiner combinition licence for an approved kennel establishment -- --

-/we (full name)
+I/we (full name)

 of (postal address)

-telephone number)
+(telephone number)

-facsimile number)
+(facsimile number)

-E-mail address)
+(E-mail address)

 Apply for a licence for an approved kennel establishment at (address of premises)

-for (number and breed of dogs)
+For (number and breed of dogs)

 (insert name of person)

-(insert name of person) will be residing (sufficiently close to the premises so as to control the dogs and so as to ensure their health and welfare) at
+(insert name of person)

 on and from(insert address of residence)

 Attached are -

-a site plan of the premises showing the location of the kennels and yards and all other buildings and structures and fences; b) plans and specifications of the kennel establishment; c) copy of notice of proposed use to appear in newspaper; d) copy of notice of proposed use to be given to adjoining premises; e) written evidence that a person will reside - at the premises; or sufficiently close to the premises so as to control the dogs and so as to ensure their health and welfare; and if the person in item (e) is not the applicant, written evidence that the person is a person in charge of the dogs.
+(a) a site plan of the premises showing the location of the kennels and yards and all other buildings and structures and fences; (b) plans and specifications of the kennel establishment; (c) copy of notice of proposed use to appear in newspaper; (d) copy of notice of proposed use to be given to adjoining premises; (e) written evidence that a person will reside - (i) at the premises; or (ii) sufficiently close to the premises so as to control the dogs and so as to ensure their health and welfare; and (f) if the person in item (e) is not the applicant, written evidence that the person is a person in charge of the dogs.

+person in charge of the dogs.

-confirm that I have read and agree to comply with the Code of Practice known as, in the keeping of dogs at the proposed tennel establishment.
+I confirm that I have read and agree to comply with the Code of Practice known as

 Signature of applicant

 Date

 delete where inapplicable.
 Note: a licence if issued will have effect for a period of 12 months - section 27(5) of the Dog Act.
 OFFICE USE ONLY Application fee paid on [insert date].